Changing the tempo in Garageband is as easy as walking and chewing bubble gum.

 That’s right, you can actually play a song at separate tempos in corresponding regions of your music, and if you have one of the newer iPad Pros like the one I recommend from Amazon, there are even more things you can do.

-In fact, you can change the tempo of your track as many times as you’d like.
+In fact, you can change the tempo of your track as many times as you’d like or even in the middle of the song like I showed in my other guide.
 It doesn’t all have to be the same pace.

 How To Change Only A Portion Of A Song’s Beats Per Minute